Progdrummer1/BellaBeat/Readme.md

-# BellaBeat: Using R to research relations in fitness variables.
+# BellaBeat: Using R to research relations in fitness metrics.

 # Introduction
 In this case study BellaBeat has hired me as a junior data analyst.
 BellaBeat is a high-tech manufacturer of health-focused